A Mini-Batch Method for Solving Nonlinear PDEs with Gaussian Processes: The Convergence Analysis

-where we use the reproducing property in the third equality, the Cauchy--Schwarz inequality in the first inequality, and the boundedness of the kernel in the final inequality.
-Similar arguments hold for $\phi$ to be the composition of the Dirac function with differential operators. \end{remark}
+}where we use the reproducing property in the third equality, the Cauchy--Schwarz inequality in the first inequality, and the {regularity} of the kernel in the final inequality.
+Similar arguments hold for $\phi$ to be {other} differential operators. \end{remark}

 Furthermore, we impose the following assumption on the regularity of $f_i$ in $\mathcal{X}$. \begin{hyp} Let $\{f_i\}_{i=1}^N$ be functions in \eqref{nldefvph}.
 For any $i\in \{1,\dots,N\}$, we assume that $f_i$ is continuous differentiable.
 Moreover, there exist constants $U_f$ and $\mathcal{H}_f$ such that $\sup_{\boldsymbol{x}\in \mathcal{X}}|f_i(\boldsymbol{x})-{y}_i|\leq U_f$ for $i \in \{1, \dots, N\}$ and